Setup / Install

 Installing to a different location

-1. Create a machine level (user level will also work) environment variable named ChocolateyInstall and set it to the folder you want Chocolatey to install to prior to installation (this environment variable must be set globally or available to PowerShell- it is not enough to simply make it available to your current command prompt session).
+1. Create an environment variable named ChocolateyInstall and set it to the folder you want Chocolatey to install to prior to installation.

 2. Don’t use "C:\Chocolatey" unless necessary.